Naftali Bennett: Early life

 Bennett was born in Haifa, Israel, on 25 March 1972.
 He is the youngest of three sons born to Jim and Myrna (née Lefko) Bennett, American-Jewish immigrants who moved to Israel from San Francisco in July 1967.
 Both his parents were from Ashkenazi Jewish backgrounds.
 His father's ancestors were from Poland, Germany, and the Netherlands.
 Bennett's paternal great-great-great-grandfather Julius Salomonson was from Łobżenica, Poland, and arrived in San Francisco in 1851 during the California Gold Rush.
 His mother's ancestors lived in Russia and Poland, and her parents immigrated to the United States prior to World War II.
 They later moved to Israel, joining their daughter's family there, and settled on Vitkin Street in Haifa, close to where Bennett and his brothers grew up.
 Some of his mother's family members who remained in Poland were murdered in the Holocaust.

 Bennett's parents were raised in non-Orthodox Jewish homes and were progressive activists during the 1960s.
 His father was arrested while taking part in an anti-racism sit-in protest in 1964.
 They later began to observe Modern Orthodox Judaism and embraced right-wing Israeli politics.
 After moving to Israel in 1967, they volunteered for a few months at kibbutz Dafna, where they studied the Hebrew language, then settled in the Ahuza neighborhood of Haifa.
-Jim Bennett found a job in the Technion, working for its fundraising team, and became a successful real estate broker turned real estate entrepreneur.
+Jim Bennett found a job in the Technion, working for its fundraising team, and became a successful real estate broker and real estate entrepreneur.
 Myrna Bennett was the deputy director general of the Association of Americans and Canadians in Israel's northern region.

 In the summer of 1973, when Bennett was one year old, the family returned to San Francisco at the urging of his mother.
 With the outbreak of the Yom Kippur War in October 1973, Jim Bennett returned to Israel to fight in the Israel Defense Forces, serving in an artillery unit on the Golan Heights front.
 Following the war, the rest of the family returned to Israel at his request as he was held in reserve duty for months after the war.
 Bennett's parents ultimately decided to stay permanently in Israel.

 In 1976, when Bennett was four years old, the family moved to Montreal for two years as part of his father's job.
 Upon returning to Haifa, Bennett began attending Carmel elementary school.
 When he was in second grade, the family moved to Teaneck, New Jersey for two years, again as part of his father's job.
 While living in New Jersey, Bennett attended Yavneh Academy.
 The family returned to Haifa when Bennett was ten.
+During Bennett's childhood, he visited San Francisco on family vacations nearly every summer.

 Bennett has two brothers; they are Asher, a former Israeli Navy submarine officer and businessman based in the United Kingdom, and Daniel, an accountant for Zim Integrated Shipping Services.
-Bennett attended Yavne Yeshiva High School in Haifa, and became a youth leader (madrich) with the religious Zionist youth organization Bnei Akiva.
+Bennett attended Yavne Yeshiva High School in Haifa and became a group leader (madrich) in the religious Zionist youth movement Bnei Akiva.